 Past studies have established that consumer demographics are correlated with internet access and use, information search, and purchase decisions.
-For example, a survey of hundreds of U.S. internet users revealed that more educated consumers shop online more often than less educated consumers.
+78 For example, a survey of hundreds of U.S. internet users revealed that more educated consumers shop online more often than less educated consumers.
+79

 Under a standard economics approach, rational consumers would engage in an active search until the perceived marginal costs of additional searching exceed the expected marginal benefits.
-Search costs include both monetary expenditures, such as payment to experts or intermediaries, and indirect costs, such as the time and effort spent searching.
+Search costs include both monetary expenditures, such as payment to experts

-77. Id. at 932, 939-43 (noting that Edelman, Syed, and Carroll were consumers that firms could not ignore or deny, because they, and other nudniks like them, "tend to be repeat players") (emphasis in original).
+77. Id. at 932, 939-43 (noting that Edelman, Syed, and Carroll were consumers that firms could not ignore or deny, because they, and other nudniks like them, "tend to be repeat players.") (emphasis in original).

-78. See, e.g., Chee Wei Phang et al., Customers' Preference of Online Store Visit Strategies: An Investigation of Demographic Variables, 19 EUR.
-J. INFO.
-SYS.
+78. See, e.g., Chee Wei Phang et al., Customers' Preference of Online Store Visit Strategies: An Investigation of Demographic Variables, 19 Eur.
+J. Info.
+Sys.
 344 (2010); Hairong Li et al., The Impact of Perceived Channel Utilities, Shopping Orientations, and Demographics on the Consumer's Online Buying Behavior, 5 J. COMPUT.-MEDIATED COMMC'N. 521 (1999).